abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 cut’s not square and we all know who did it!”
 That would be so embarrassing.* By owning something, it can become our great achievement or our terrible crime—the heat of pride or the heat of shame.
-So again, “*Evaṃ passaṃ bhikkhave sutvā ariyasāvako pi nibbindati*—Seeing thus, bhikkhus, the wise noble disciple becomes dispassionate.”
+So again, “*Evaṃ passaṃ bhikkhave sutvā ariyasāvako . . . pi nibbindati*—Seeing thus, bhikkhus, the wise noble disciple becomes dispassionate . . .”

 We can see how the mind creates these stupid, absurd reactions and projections about the world, and at the same time, what an amazing,